GuntisTreulands/dwo/README.md

 wth.pl

- - Can convert wavefront object .obj to binary files, which contains already parsed vertices, normals and texture coordinates to be loaded in OpenGL;
+ - Can convert wavefront object .obj to binary files (contains already parsed vertices, normals and texture coordinates to be loaded in OpenGL);

 More information will be available here: http://gtreulands.blogspot.com/